 Partners: Tweed Men’s Shed, Bunnings, local primary schools

 Initiated by one of our Volunteer Leadership Group members, Kathleen Baldwin who approached the Men’s Shed for help designing and building the benches.
-Bunnings provides paint for the students to paint the bench.
+Bunnings for providing the wood and paint for the students to paint the bench.
+Thank you to the team at Optus who donated $500 to the Buddy Bench project.

 The project builds, installs and paints Buddy Benches in collaboration with The Family Centre’s REALskills Primary Schools SuperMe program for Year 4-6 students.
 Four more benches are currently in the works.